google/report2bq/appengine/README.md

 1. Navigate to the IAM & Admin > Identity Aware Proxy section in the Google Cloud Console
 ![](screenshots/1_IAP-enable.png)

 1. Activate the IAP (if it is not already active).
 This will take a couple of minutes - hopefully enough time for the appengine instance to have deployed successfully.
 If not, just let step #3 finish.
+**If you need to activate an "OAuth consent screen", these are the steps:**

+   1. Go to API & Services

+   1. If you have not created an OAuth consent screen set one up.
+Select OAuth Consent Screen in the menu options.
+       * The authorised domains to include:
+         * The url of your app engine app

-1. When active, ensure that IAP on "App Engine app" is switched on.
+2. When active, ensure that IAP on "App Engine app" is switched on.
 The appengine uses IAP to ensure you can control who has access - and to get the logged in user's details.

-1. Now lock it down.
+3. Now lock it down.
 You do this by:

     - Select the `App Engine app` checkbox on the left to open the info panel.
     - Click the `Add member` button, and insert the user(s) (`davidharcombe@google.com` for example) or domains (`google.com`) you want to have access.